Man Doing Electrical Repair On A Home Being Refurnished

 ARV = $275,000

-Understanding The 70% Rule
+What Is The 70% Rule For Investment Properties?

 In other words, no purchase price at the beginning of a project should exceed 70% of the ARV minus estimated repair costs.
 Following this rule ensures that you'll make at least a 30% return on your investment: